damiensgit/gobius/README.md

    > ⚠️ **Important**: Never share or commit your private key.
 Keep your config.json file secure.

+### Deployed Contracts

+The miner makes use of a simple solidity contract that enables the submission of bulk claims and bulk commitments.

+See ```/contracts``` folder for details.

+There is a deployed contract on Arbitrum one available at ``0x216546dBEB669C8Eb85A9EE31669A096B6b1F9ab``, but you may deploy your own e.g. for event tracking.

+Use remix to deploy [this contract](contracts/BulkTasksMainnet.sol) and update the ./config/config.json field ``bulkTasksAddress`` with the new contract address.

 ### Running the Miner

 Basic usage: